shonancanuck/shonancanuck/README.md

 ## Background ⚡

 I started my professional journey as an electrician, working with electrical systems and wiring, and got my introduction to programming with PLCs.
-I often worked closely with technicians to essentially pair program, test and verify fire alarm systems to meet strict standards.
-I also worked with network engineers to build and test complex network infrastructure and hardware.
+I spent most of my career overseeing the installation of fire alarm systems and their peripherals.
 Designing, building, testing and troubleshooting was a huge part of what I did for many years in that trade.
 After immigrating to Japan, I was seeking a way to put these skills to work and began to explore the wider world of programming.
 I made the transition to software development and have been enjoying every bit of it since then.

 ## Skills